Earth, Water, and Environmental Sciences (STEE) Program

 - TEE 1 Project (3 ECTS)

-- Fieldwork in the deep sea (3 ECTS)
+- Fieldwork in Deep-Sea Environments (3 ECTS)

 - Endogenous Petrology (3 ECTS)